 - 2-4 Days short trek

 Har Ki Dun trek in Gangar and Osla Homestay:

 This trail is primarily a river valley walk through interior villages settled inside core national park area to a confluence of three streams at Har Ki Dun (~ 3500 m/11500 ft).
-It is around 10/11 away from Osla, the last village on the way.
+It is around 10/11 Km away from Osla, which is the last village on our hiking trail.
 There are villages on both side of the valley, some off trail, Taluka, Gangar, Powani and Osla villages on your trail.
 You will stay inside village in homestay at Gangar and Osla.